Kelvin Davis (footballer): Testimonial

 On 17 May 2016, a special testimonial match in recognition of his 10 years' service to Southampton was held in his honour.
 The fixture organised by Davis's testimonial committee was played two days after the close of the 2015–16 season and featured the current Saints side and a selection of players that took part in the 2010–11 and 2011–12 seasons in which Southampton won back-to-back promotions.
 His favoured charity, the Southampton-based Liver and Pancreatic Cancer Research & Development Charity, was a key beneficiary from money raised on the night.

-Later career
+Coaching career

 On 13 July 2016, Davis was appointed as Football Development Executive at Southampton to provide support to the players in the first team.
 On 29 December 2017 Davis was appointed as senior first team coach following the resignation of Eric Black.

 On 3 December 2018, he was placed in temporary charge of the first team, following the dismissal of manager Mark Hughes.

 On 25 May 2022, Southampton parted ways with Davis after confirming a change within the coaching team.

+Eastleigh

+On 19 February 2024, Davis was appointed manager of National League side Eastleigh.
+Following the conclusion of the 2023–24 season, Davis signed a new three-year contract.
+On 20 September 2025, Eastleigh parted company with Davis.